-The Future Teachers of America is an organization which is open to any full-time or part-time students interested in pursuing a career in the education field.
+The Future Teachers of America is an organization that is open to any full- or part-time students interested in pursuing a career in the education field.

 The award-winning Natchez Campus newspaper, N-Sights, is published throughout the school year by the College Publications Program.

 Since 1990, Copiah-Lincoln Community College has sponsored the Natchez Literary and Cinema Celebration, an annual conference held in early spring.